nuprl/website/blog/_src/posts/2019-04-07-forgetful-and-heedful-contracts.md

  programmer understand the source of the error if any contract is violated.

 Unfortunately, the wrappers also affect the performance of the program.
-There is a price to pay for:
+There are prices to pay for:
  (1) checking values against the contracts,
- (2) allocating a new wrapper,
+ (2) allocating new wrappers,
- (3) and "indirecting" future writes/reads through a wrapper.
+ (3) and "indirecting" future writes/reads through wrappers.
-This can be a problem.
+These costs can add up.

 > "on a randomly ordered vector of 1,000 points, a call to quicksort can
-> wrap the inner vectors an average of 21 times"
+> wrap the inner vectors an average of 21 times" -- [_Collapsible Contracts_][fgsfs]

 To fix the problem, researchers have been exploring _space-efficient_ implementations of contracts that attach a bounded number of wrappers to any